Royal College of Anaesthetists Guide to Stage 1 Training

 Initial assessment of competence

-The initial assessment of competence (IAC) is the first anaesthesia training milestone for trainees.
+The initial assessment of competence (IAC) is the first anaesthesia training milestone for DiT.
 It signifies they have achieved a basic understanding of anaesthesia and are able to give anaesthetics at a level of supervision commensurate with their skills and the clinical case.
 It also means they can be added to the on-call rota for anaesthesia.

 However, the IAC is not a licence for independent anaesthetic practice.
 The key point is they are still under the supervision of a named consultant anaesthetist.
 The IAC is normally achieved within the first three to six months of the anaesthesia programme and the IAC doubles as the required assessments for the basis of anaesthetic practice.

-Core Training in Intensive Care and Obstetric Anaesthesia
+Stage 1 Training in Intensive Care and Obstetric Anaesthesia

 Intensive Care Medicine